Share:

 A Court may overrule a parent’s objection that a child travel overseas if the Court is satisfied that the child is likely to be safe and return safely to Australia.

-The parent who wishes to travel may bring an application with the Family Court seeking orders to permit the child to travel.
-The Court may allow such an application if it’s satisfies, for example, that the travelling parent is very likely to return to Australia with the child, is settled in Australia with a job, has assets, extended family and so on.
+The parent who wishes to travel may bring an application with the Federal Circuit and Family Court of Australia seeking orders to permit the child to travel.
+The Court may allow such an application if it is satisfied that; there is little risk to the safety of the child; and that the parent is likely to return to Australia with the child.
+Factors that the court considers when determining these matters include: the parent’s occupation and current employment, the assets held by the parent in Australia, the location of the extended family and so on.

-What you can do if you propose to travel overseas with your child, or indeed if you seek to oppose such travel:
+What you can do if you propose overseas travel with your child, or if you seek to oppose such travel:

 Raise the matter with the other parent in writing